-The Wilmington Substance Abuse Coalition seeks to address the rising problem of substance abuse and misuse in our community by providing prevention, education, and support as an effort to promote health and responsible behavior, while equipping individuals with skills for better decision making as it relates to substance use.
-The focus of the WSAC is to work with the community and other partners to deliver strategies and activities related to substances.
-WSAC has hosted annual vigils of remembrance and celebration, Mental Health First Aid, adolescent speaker events, partnerships with public schools, collaborations with local religious organizations, parent/guardian speaker events, provided educational materials to various town partners, and more all at no cost to attendees so there are limited barriers to receiving knowledge if desired.
+The Wilmington Substance Abuse Coalition (WSAC) continues to address the rising need for support in substance abuse and misuse in the community by providing prevention resources, education, and support in an effort to promote the best health for each individual.
+The WSAC largely focuses on working with the community and partners to strategize solutions.
+WSAC hosts annual vigils of remembrance and celebration, Mental Health First Aid, adolescent speaker and engagement events, collaborates with public schools and local religious organizations, has provided educational materials to town partners, and continues to evaluate the needs of the community all at no cost to residents in an effort minimize barriers.

 - Unused/unwanted/expired medications in your home?
 Contact Samantha and request a Deterra Pouch to safely dispose of them in the convenience of your own home